containers/initoverlayfs/README.md

 ![image](https://github.com/containers/initoverlayfs/assets/1694275/f18db634-1c51-4ff7-9c68-423abee0fce4)

-# Dependancies
+# Dependencies

 - EROFS - Initoverlayfs uses erofs as the underlying filesystem.
 - dracut - As the initramfs and initoverlayfs composing tool.
 - systemd - As the init system.

-Note: none of the above dependancies are strictly needed, all the tools could be swapped out for other similar tools.
+Note: none of the above dependencies are strictly needed, all the tools could be swapped out for other similar tools.

 # Installation